 Women with children outside at a reception centre

-These are your rights and obligations in the COA reception centre
+These are your rights and obligations in COA's reception centre

-In the Central Agency for the Reception of Asylum Seekers (COA) reception centre, you live with others.
-Each reception centre is different.
-You have rights and obligations at the reception centres.
+In the reception centre of the Central Agency for the Reception of Asylum Seekers (COA), you live with others.
+Every reception location is different.
+So are the facilities.
+You have rights, obligations and house rules.
 Read more about them on this page.

 In any reception centre of the